 Tax has a significant impact on your investment return

-With so many products to choose from, it’s important to understand the tax advantages of the different investment products out there and make strategic choices, on your own, or with the help of a good, independent financial adviser.
+With so many products to choose from, it’s important to understand the tax advantages on offer and make strategic choices, either on your own, or with the help of a good, independent financial adviser.

-There are a number of investment products on offer and the tax implications of investing in these products varies.
-Products you can choose to invest in include unit trusts, endowments, retirement annuities, and tax-free investments.
-You may also be invested in an employer-sponsored retirement fund, such as a pension or provident fund by virtue of your employment.
+Products you can choose to invest in include unit trusts, endowments, retirement annuities and tax-free investments.
+You may also be invested in an employer-sponsored retirement fund, such as a pension or provident fund, by virtue of your employment.

 When deciding between investment products you need to consider various factors, including:

 - How much risk you can stomach